Very little is known about the yogi from Mirzapur (above), whose photo appears in a book called ‘The Mystics, Ascetics, and Saints of India’ (1905).

 Ascetics, people who renounce ordinary life for a simpler existence of abstinence or spiritual communion, are common across the religious traditions of the Indian subcontinent.
 Over time, these ascetics exchanged beliefs, including yogic practices.

 Yogis – those who who practice yoga – might be Jain, Buddhist or Hindu.
 They may be male or female (yoginis).
-They may be devotees of one god or of several, or none in particular.
+They may be devotees of one god or of several, or no god in particular.